More Money Isn’t the Solution: Why Earning More Won’t Change Anything!

 Just like principle #1 he losses it all eventually for failure to grow himself.
 So their he stands in the center of his wilted 100 acres of rancid corn.
 From the provided principles he only appeared to be successful at the very beginning of the opportunity, but time revealed that without self improvement he could not improve his circumstances.

 Principle #2 reveals that we are not ready for the abundance to come unless we have an imagination for abundance.
 The farmer barely got by on his modest crop and spent most of his time struggling to “get by”.
 In his mind he didn’t have time to plan because work had to be done.
 That is a self destroying philosophy that prevented him from even planning to scale his business.

 Lastly the farmer fell victim to the law of attraction.
 He refused to develop positive practices that attract positive results.
 Instead he most likely enjoyed further relaxation and enjoyed even more whiskey.
-He probably purchased equipment but did not invest in reading about the science managing large crops.
+He probably purchased equipment to harvest the crop but did not invest in reading about the science managing large crops.